Skip to main content

 1. 1

 Complete 60 hours of MREC-approved pre-license education.
-Choose a Mississippi school approved by the Mississippi Real Estate Commission (MREC).
-Many schools offer self-paced online options.
+Choose a Mississippi school approved by MREC; many offer self-paced online courses.

 2. 2

-Submit your license application to the MREC.
-This usually requires fingerprints, a background check, and the application fee.
+Apply to the MREC.
+Expect fingerprints, a background check, and the application fee.

 3. 3

-Receive your PSI eligibility letter.
-Once the MREC approves your application, PSI issues an eligibility letter authorizing you to schedule the exam.
+Get your PSI eligibility letter.
+Once MREC approves your application, PSI authorizes you to schedule.

 4. 4